-3.4.
-XML interchange language
+3.4 XML Interchange Language

-A common format or data interchange language can enable different groups to run the same tools and share results even when the input data cannot be shared.
-It also ensures consistent and compatible representations of relational data.
+A common data interchange language ensures the consistent and compatible representation of various networks or identical networks at various states and facilitates data sharing and fusion.
 Therefore, network data collected with various techniques or people, stored or maintained at different sites, and used as input and output of various tools needs to be represented in a common format.
+A common format or data interchange language can enable different groups to run the same tools and share results even when the input data cannot be shared and ensures consistent and compatible representations of relational data.
 Tools need to be able to access data from different databases with different structures.
 These challenges require a data format that is engineered for compatibility and flexibility and can serve a variety of tools.
 We define the following requirements for a DNA data interchange language:

-- The format has to be able to represent rich, multimode, multi-link network data with multiple time points and multiple attributes of nodes and edges. - The format has to be flexible enough to be used as both input and output of analysis tools. - The format needs to be represented as humanreadable files that can be parsed by computers. - The format needs to allow one or many data sets including computed measures on the networks to be stored in one file. - Translations and aliases need to be considered.
+- The format has to be able to represent rich, multi-mode, multi-link network data with multiple time points and multiple attributes of nodes and edges. - The format has to be flexible enough to be used as both input and output of analysis tools.

+- The format needs to be represented as human-readable files that can be parsed by computers. - The format needs to allow one or many data sets including computed measures on the networks to be stored in one file. - Translations and aliases need to be considered.
 For example, for agents and organizations, a set of aliases and alternative spellings needs to be provided to enable fusion of information on a single node.
 In the future, however, automatic alias detection might be used. - The format has to allow developers to extend it in a fashion that will not break existing software.

 This suggests the need for an XML interchange language.
 In the area of relational analysis there are a few XML schemes [35].
-Existing schemes, however, are geared for a certain type of network, such as a Markov chain, or cannot handle attributes.
+All existing schemes, however, are geared for a certain type of network, such as a Markov network, or cannot handle attributes.
 A more flexible language is needed.

-3.5.
-Data storage and management
+3.5 Data Storage and Management

 If multiple DNA tools, which receive and return data, are used in a single research project, a data storage and management system is needed.
 For this purpose, databases are typically used.
 A database function that enables the adding of information to networks that are stored in a database and the analysis of such extended data sets can lead to a more complete picture of social systems.
-Moreover, the use of relational databases affords analysts the advantage of using integral database tools for data search, selection and refinement.
-There are two core difficulties in the intelligence domain.
-The first is that there is no common database structure.
+Moreover, the use of SQL type databases affords analysts the advantage of using integral database tools for data search, selection and refinement.
+The current core difficulty in the intelligence domain is that there is not a common database structure.
 Hence, there is a need for translation and management tools that combine data across data sets and convert between interchange languages.
 A key requirement here is a common ontology (as previously noted) so that diverse structures can be utilized and data can be rapidly fused together.
 A second difficulty is that most of the currently available relational data is contained in raw text files or stored in excel files, which complicates augmenting relational data with attributes, such as a persons' age or gender.
-Utilization of relational databases instead of these other formats will facilitate the handling of relational data.
+Utilization of SQL databases instead of these other formats will facilitate the handling of relational data.

-3.6.
-Scalability
+3.6 Scalability